hycis/bidirectional_RNN/README.md

 # bidirectional_RNN
 bidirectional lstm

-This repo demonstrates how to use keras to build a deep bidirectional LSTM with mlp layers before and after the LSTM layers
+This repo demonstrates how to use keras to build a deep bidirectional RNN/LSTM with mlp layers before and after the LSTM layers

 This repo can be used for the deep speech paper from Baidu